zachholcomb/adopt_dont_shop_2001/README.md

 As a visitor
 When I visit the Shelter Index page
-Then I see a link to create a new Shelter
-When I click this link
+Then I see a link to create a new Shelter, "New Shelter" When I click this link
 Then I am taken to '/shelters/new' where I  see a form for a new shelter When I fill out the form with a new shelter's: